thegetty/bronze-guidelines/content/vocabulary/edition.md

 tags: vocabulary
 toc: false
 menu: false
-definition: 'The intentional production of a sculpture in several virtually identical casts, usually from the same set of molds derived from the original model.
+definition: 'The intentional production of a sculpture in several virtually identical casts, usually from the same set of {% def "molds" %} derived from the original {% def "model" %}.
 In modern castings, item number and total number of multiples produced is often reported somewhere on the surface, as it has legal value.'
 lang:
   de: Auflagenguss
   fr: édition